qcri/Arabesque/input/index.md

 title: Arabesque, A System for Distributed Graph Mining
 project: Arabesque
 ---
-# Distributed Graph Mining Made Easy
+# Distributed Graph Mining, Made Easy
 >Arabesque is a distributed graph mining system that enables quick and easy development of graph mining algorithms, while providing a scalable and efficient implementation that runs on top of Hadoop.

 Benefits of Arabesque: